-Given the great significance of research in development and humanitarian work, we have planned a five-day training on Qualitative and Quantitative Research Methodologies (QQRM).
+Given the great significance of research in development and humanitarian work, we have planned a training on Qualitative and Quantitative Research Methodologies (QQRM).
 The training aims at equipping participants with current knowledge, skills and best practices on research to improve the quality of their overall programming.

-This five-day course aims at building the knowledge and competencies of participants on qualitative and quantitative research methods, through a combination of in-house training, practical field exercises and critique of the field work.
+This course aims at building the knowledge and competencies of participants on qualitative and quantitative research methods, through a combination of in-house training, practical field exercises and critique of the field work.

 UN, Government and NGO staff including but not limited to program coordinators, project managers and officers.